 Q.12.21.1 Overtaking, according to the circumstances, may be carried out either on the right or the left.
 In response to each attempted overtaking manoeuvre no more than one change of direction to defend a position is permitted.
 Any driver moving back towards the racing line having earlier defended his position off-line should leave at least one cars width between his own car and the edge of the track on the approach to the corner.
-However, manoeuvres liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track or any abnormal change of direction, are strictly prohibited.
+However, maneuvers liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track or any abnormal change of direction, are strictly prohibited.
 Any driver who appears guilty of any of the above offences may be reported to the Clerk of Course.

 Trying to advise on all the permutations of situations is simply impossible.
 If you are racing against your fellow competitors, either for the lead or last place, then do so closely, fairly and without contact.
 Do not take over optimistic lunges from long ways back, weave to block them, or run your opposition out of road on corner exits.
+If there is any kind of overlap you must not 'close the door' and move across.
+When cars are very close together line astern, you must make any move to defend a position clear and early, once a car is on the brakes it can be almost impossible for the following car to change its position.
 If you are subject to such treatment do not assume it was deliberate, keep calm and continue racing safely.
 Sometimes a chat to the other driver afterwards could produce a valid reason or an apology, if one isn't forthcoming and you still feel aggrieved then speak to the Clerks.
-Whilst not currently compulsory, the CSCC strongly recommends the use of in car video.
-If you are involved in any incident and you have video evidence, please take it with you to the Clerks to discuss the incident, then afterwards please talk to the CSCC.
+Whilst not currently compulsory in all categories, the CSCC strongly recommends the use of in car video for everyone.